 - Check the box that says Assign the following drive letter.

 - Select your preferred letter from the list and click OK to assign a new letter.

-Data recovery from SD cards is easy and convenient, especially with the help of a data recovery application.
-While a data recovery software could provide excellent recovery results, there’s no guarantee that all your Photos that were deleted will be salvaged.
+Photo recovery from SD cards is easy and convenient, especially with the help of a data recovery application.
+While data recovery software could provide excellent recovery results, there’s no guarantee that all your Photos that were deleted will be salvaged.

 Keeping this in mind: the recommended solution is to always run regular backups of all your photos and, if possible, in different places.
 This will save you the time, and inconvenience of the photo recovery process.